 Some of his teachings, writings and actions, in particular those related to Dorje Shugden, the Dalai Lama, the ordination of monastics, and the “usurpation” of FPMT’s Manjushri Institute have sparked significant controversy.

 Dorje Shugden Controversy

-Dorje Shugden (Wylie: rdo-rje shugs-ldan), “Powerful thunderbolt”; also known as Dhol-rgyal) is a relatively recent, but very controversial, deity within the complex pantheons of Himalayan Buddhism.
+Dorje Shugden (Wylie: rdo-rje shugs-ldan), “Powerful thunderbolt” or Dolgyal (Dhol-rgyal) is a relatively recent, but very controversial, deity within the complex pantheon of Himalayan Buddhism.
 There exist different accounts and claims on Dorje Shugden’s origin, nature and function.

 Protests: International Shugden (Buddhist) Community / Western Shugden Society

 Since 1996 there have been protests organized at public speaking venues of the Dalai Lama during his visits in ‘western countries’ (USA, United Kingdom, France, Germany, Italy, Spain, Switzerland, Australia etc.).
 The press has widely reported about these – though the articles are often very ill-informed. […]